history-lab/archiving-digital-records/07-command-line-lab.md

 ---
 # Understanding what we just did
 * `git` tracks collections of files, usually project related
-* repo (aka repository): collection of files under git control
+* repo (aka repository): a collection of files under git control
-* repo contains the latest version of files, but also all previous versons
+* repo contains the latest version of files, but also all previous versions
 * `clone` a git command that you can think of as "copy files + tracking info"
 ---
 ### Navigating the filesystem using Explorer & Editor
 1. Click on `07-command-line-lab.md`
 2. Review the "code" for the slide
-3. Click on `Open Preview for the Slide` - RHS of editor window
+3. Click on `Open Preview for the Slide` - RHS of the editor window
 4. Control (right) click on a filename to see actions
 ---
 ### Navigating the filesystem from the command line